ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 my_value <- 8
 my_value + my_value

-# addition using two different variables with the same assigned value
+# addition using two different variables with the different assigned values
 # and the result is stored in the variable named my_result
 my_value_1 <- 4
 my_value_2 <- 8